 Scientific Temperance Federation Formed

-The Scientific Temperance Federation had great success with a set of stereopticons it developed
+The Scientific Temperance Federation had great success.

-One member of the Scientific Temperance Federation explained how they operated.
+One member of STF explained how they operated.
 “We drove into fields, stopped in roads, backed into farm yards, up to back doors, sick-room windows.
-Anywhere, where folks tried to dodge us” (Brown, 1914).
+Anywhere, where folks tried to dodge us.”2

 The efforts of the Federation were not entirely in vain.
 Today, almost one in five U.S. adults favors making drinking illegal for everyone.
-However, not even National prohibition outlawed alcohol consumption.
+But not even National prohibition outlawed alcohol consumption.
 Tens of millions more people support neo-prohibition ideas.
 And they strongly support the many vestiges of Prohibition that still exist.